Merge Conflict After AI Edits: Resolution Guide

 If the rebase goes sideways, git checkout backup/... brings you back in one command.

 Many “conflicts” are import ordering, whitespace, or line endings.
-Bias git toward one side before resolving:
+Bias git toward one side at the hunk level before resolving.
+Remember the rebase swap from the TL;DR.

 git pull --rebase -X theirs origin main